 The CISO, with input from JCIT and the Joint Committee on Kansas Security (Security Committee), is required to develop a self-assessment report template for agency use.
 The CISO would be required to provide a summary of the self-assessment reports to JCIT and the Security Committee.
 The self-assessment reports would not be subject to the provisions of the Kansas Open Records Act.
 These confidentiality provisions will expire July 1, 2028, unless the Legislature reviews and reenacts the provisions prior to their expiration.

 Confidentiality (Section 16)

-The bill requires all units of state and local government to consider information collected under this act to be confidential.
-[Note: Current law specifies only information collected by the Executive Branch and KISO should be considered confidential.]
+The bill requires all units of state and local government to consider information collected under this act to be confidential, rather than only information collected by the Executive Branch and KISO.